homeowmorphism/basic-chat-server/README.md

 ## Acknowledgements

-This code was written in the company of [Jinny Cho](https://github.com/eunjincho503) and [Wesley Aptekar-Cassels](https://github.com/WesleyAC) at the [Recurse Center](https://www.recurse.com/).
+This project was really interesting in that I was exposed to a new set of bugs I had no experience with.
+It was written in the company of [Jinny Cho](https://github.com/eunjincho503) and [Wesley Aptekar-Cassels](https://github.com/WesleyAC) at the [Recurse Center](https://www.recurse.com/).
 I couldn't have done this without their energy and Wesley knowing what to Google.